nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

             IP:1.2.3.4,IP:4.3.2.1,DNS:servername,DNS:servername2.domain.tld

 The meta-package `xroad-securityserver` also installs metaservices module `xroad-addon-metaservices`, messagelog module `xroad-addon-messagelog` and WSDL validator module `xroad-addon-wsdlvalidator`.
-Both meta-packages `xroad-securityserver-ee` and `xroad-securityserver-fi` install operational data monitoring module `xroad-addon-opmonitoring`.
+The meta-packages `xroad-securityserver-ee`, `xroad-securityserver-fi`, `xroad-securityserver-is`, and `xroad-securityserver-fo` install operational data monitoring module `xroad-addon-opmonitoring`.

 **N.B.** In case configuration specific to Estonia (package `xroad-securityserver-ee`) is installed, connections from client applications are restricted to localhost by default.
 To enable client application connections from external sources, the value of the `connector-host` property must be overridden in the `/etc/xroad/conf.d/local.ini` configuration file.
 Changing the system parameter values is explained in the System Parameters User Guide \[[UG-SS](#Ref_UG-SS)\].